CSCI-E-599/API/README.md

 #### Testing and Validating Functionality

 To test the API, you can call the API endpoints in the next section using CURL or Postman.
+Listed below are the example endpoints targeted to a local  API instance...

+> localhost:3000/drugs?searchQuery=lipitor&searchType=brand_name

+> localhost:3000/drugs/NDA020702?splHistory=false&images=false&currentSplLabel=false

 ## API Endpoints